-Since GDPR came into play in May 2018, almost every website you visit has an array of pop-ups, notifications, drop-downs and prompts to gain user content related to cookies.
+Since the introduction of GDPR in 2018, almost every website you visit has an array of pop-ups, notifications and prompts to gain user content related to cookies.

 Whilst the intentions behind GDPR were good – giving users better control over how their data is used by websites and how their online behaviour is tracked – the actual implementation is seemingly flawed.

-For users, this represents a toss up between exchanging their data in return for accessing a website’s material as most of these pop-ups and notifications conceal the actual content.
+For users, this represents a toss up between exchanging their data in return for accessing a website’s material.
+This is because most of these pop-ups and notifications conceal the actual content.

 For website owners this approach can’t possibly be the best way.
-They spend ages making a website user friendly, responsive and quick only for a giant pop-up to ruin your site’s first impression from the off.
+They spend ages making websites user-friendly, responsive and quick only for a giant pop-up to ruin your site’s first impression.

 However, if it’s almost a given that consent will be provided without considering the terms of the privacy notice then what’s the point in the whole process?
 Should users just set their opt-in/out preferences at browser level and the websites comply?

-To confuse matters even more, when the ePrivacy Directive comes into effect in the coming months, webmasters will have to ensure they’re jumping hoops again to comply.
+To further confuse matters, when the ePrivacy Directive came into effect, webmasters had to ensure they’re jumping hoops again to comply.

 Chris Munroe, Digital Account Manager

-Remarketing is one of the best ways to close sales that didn’t happen, yet I see so many bad examples of remarketing ads on a daily basis.
+Remarketing is one of the best ways to close sales that didn’t happen.
+Yet we see so many bad examples of remarketing ads on a daily basis.

-Some poor examples of remarketing campaigns are from advertisers who don’t put an impression cap on their ads, meaning the ad could show endlessly.
-Even if you keep ignoring it by not clicking on it, this can be very frustrating, particularly if the ads are a brand-led generic message that is only targeted to you because you’ve visited the site once.
+Some poor examples of remarketing campaigns are from advertisers who don’t put an impression cap on their ads.
+This means that the ad could show endlessly.
+Even if you keep ignoring it by not clicking on it, this can be very frustrating.
+It can be particularly frustrating if the ads are brand-led generic messages that are only targeted to you because you’ve visited the site once.

-A study by AdEspresso shows that the more an ad is shown, the less likely you are to click on it.
-Luckily there are features in Google and Facebook where you can set rules to stop the ads showing after a certain number of times, meaning you can bypass the risk of ad fatigue.
+A AdEspresso study shows that the more an ad is shown, the less likely you are to click on it.
+Luckily there are features in Google and Facebook where you can set rules to stop the ads showing after a certain number of times.
+This means that you can bypass the risk of ad fatigue.

 Another example of bad remarketing campaigns are the ones that go on forever, even post-conversion.
 It’s very easy to add a field to your remarketing campaign that excludes customers who have made a purchase, so there is no excuse for this shoddy marketing behaviour!
 Why not try post-conversion remarketing?
 It’s a great opportunity to upsell, cross-sell etc.

-Good remarketing campaigns target users at a specific point in their customer journey such as viewing a product page or abandoning their basket at the checkout.
+Good remarketing campaigns target users at a specific point in their customer journey, such as viewing a product page.
 So, instead of targeting every website visitor in the last 30 days, advertisers should use specific URLs to narrow down audiences that are more likely to convert.

 Amy Lyle, Digital Account Executive

-If we look at a typical B2B buying process, I think for the most part it’s cold, impersonal and much more laborious for than it needs to be.
+If we look at a typical B2B buying process, it’s cold, impersonal and more laborious for than necessary.
 This graphic sums it up nicely.

-If you think about where most of our conversations happen when not talking to someone face-to-face, then it’s via instant messaging services like WhatsApp, Messenger or even good fashioned SMS.
+If you think about where most of our conversations happen when not talking to someone face-to-face, it’s via instant messaging services like WhatsApp, Messenger or SMS.
 That’s because it’s fast, easy, and actually feels like a conversation.

-This is backed up by a recent survey which showed that 90% of consumers want to use messaging to communicate with businesses (and the majority prefer it over email).
-And before you start thinking “great, I can start pushing out all my marketing campaigns” remember that it’s a two-way street, people want to be able to reply and engage in a conversation.
+This is backed up by a survey which showed that 90% of consumers want to use messaging to communicate with businesses (many prefer it over email).
+Before you start thinking “great, I can start pushing out all my marketing campaigns” remember that it’s a two-way street; people want to be able to reply and engage in a conversation.